*Long post ahoy*

 Still, at the core of me, I am a "girly girl," and I couldn't--and shouldn't have to--change that.
 I still like Disney movies.
 I still play imaginary games, but now I do it alone and on paper in the form of storytelling.
 I like to wear dresses and skirts, and I like to feel pretty.
 I love kittens, and my favorite flower is a rose.
 I cry a lot; I have a lot of feelings.
 I like to hold babies and pet their heads, just like I do with cats.
 I can't stand the thought of hunting, and I don't like guns.
 I also happen to be disabled, which contributes to the fact that I have no interest in sports whatsoever.
 Most of all, I have wanted to fall in love with whomever my future husband may be and have a family with him since I was two-years-old.
 That has not changed in the slightest.
 I am a romantic.
 More than almost anything in the world, I love love.

 I have been told repeatedly that I am the lesser for all of those things.
 Because I like dresses and Disney movies and "girly" things, I must be silly and weak, too naive to have deep thoughts and important opinions and the ability to call people out on their crap.
-I have been called "innocent" my entire life, and the implication isn't the truth: that I have moral code I hold to with great determination and a religion I think deeply about and have great passion for; the implication is that I don't know anything.
-I've always relished the look on guys' faces when I get sassy with them, because they never expect it.
-I'm not supposed to be that smart.
+I have been called "innocent" my entire life, and the implication is that I don't know anything, rather than the truth: that I have moral code I hold to with great determination and a religion I think deeply about and have great passion for.

 Then there's Star Wars.
 When the newest one came out, I was super excited to see a brand new heroine taking center stage in one of my favorite worlds, but I ended up kind of disappointed.
 There's nothing wrong with Rey, just as there's nothing wrong with Hermione or Katniss.
 I love all of these characters.
 They don't fall in with the long, trope-ish history of writers turning women into 2D characters without complexity or heart, and they are great people--but they're just not me.